 Should a student be registered for a module, the NWU views that student as active in the module, and he/she will have two examination opportunities to pass the module successfully.
-Should the student not pass the module after the first two successive examination opportunities, whether or not participation has taken place towards the participation mark and/or examination, the student will fail the module and will have to reregister and pay for the module again, bursary students will sort it out with the funder.
+Should the student not pass the module after the first two successive examination opportunities, whether or not participation has taken place towards the participation mark and/or examination, the student will fail the module and will have to reregister and pay for the module again.
+Bursary students need to adhere to the agreement with the relevant funder in this regard.